Call us on

 I joined the British Army and the Intelligence Corps in 1984 and spent 25 years engaged in intelligence operations.
 I developed an expertise in Human Intelligence and Surveillance and took part in a number of operations in Northern Ireland, Bosnia and Iraq.
 I also enjoyed postings to Cyprus, the United States of America, New Zealand, Israel, Dubai and Norway.

-As well as working with foreign armies, I also worked with domestic and foreign Intelligence Agencies and Special Forces and was able to add an array of other operational skills to my portfolio.
+As well as working with foreign armies, I also worked with domestic and foreign Intelligence Agencies and Special Forces, adding an array of other operational skills to my portfolio.

-Prior to the war in Iraq in 2003, I had been working closely with Army Legal Services and saw an opportunity to develop my skills further and decided to undertake a law degree with the Open University.
-My war in Iraq was cut short however, after I was injured in a Friendly Fire Incident and I returned to the United Kingdom and was treated at Selly Oak Hospital in Birmingham.
+Prior to the war in Iraq in 2003, I had been working closely with Army Legal Services.
+I saw an opportunity to develop my skills further and decided to undertake a law degree with the Open University.
+My war in Iraq was cut short, however, after I was injured in a friendly fire incident and I returned to the United Kingdom to be treated at Selly Oak Hospital in Birmingham.